GNS3 Cloud connection on a Linux server

 sudo service dnsmasq restart.

-On Ubuntu it should be quite easy to setup this, just install libvirt-bin and you’re done.
+If you want to create a NAT cloud on Ubuntu, it’s easy to setup this.
+Just install libvirt-bin and you’re done.
 The IP configuration can be modified with “virsh net-edit default”.
 But I haven’t tested this.

 First install the bridge-utils (sudo apt-get install bridge-utils).
-Then add the virbr0 configuration to /etc/network/interfaces (adapt IP address, choose a random hwaddress):
+Then add the bridge configuration to /etc/network/interfaces (adapt IP address, choose a random hwaddress):

 auto virbr0 iface virbr0 inet static bridge_ports none bridge_stp off bridge_fd 0 hwaddress ether 12:75:1b:5d:a1:0d address 192.168.122.1 netmask 255.255.255.0